Tara Llanes: 2007 Spinal cord injury

 On September 1, 2007, Llanes crashed at Beaver Creek, Colorado, host to the Jeep King of the Mountain Finale.
 The accident happened on the second to last straight down the Dual Slalom course as she raced head-to-head against Jill Kintner in the semifinals.
 Llanes hit an obstacle wrong and the bicycle landed nose first on the ground.
 She was thrown over the handlebars and onto her head and then landed on her back, suffering massive and severe lower back trauma, suffering a C-7 fracture and L-1 damage to her vertebrae, and paralyzing her lower extremities.
 She was first rushed to Vail Valley Medical Center and then was airlifted to Denver Health Hospital.
 She underwent seven hours of surgery but still had no feeling from the waist down.
 According to the surgeons who worked on her, the condition is most likely permanent.
 Llanes recalls the moment of the accident:

 Llanes continues to undergo intensive rehabilitation and as of late 2008 she could move her left leg.
 Her stated goal is to get back into competitive racing again.
 As she stated in an interview with pedalpushersonline.com:

 Wheelchair basketball

 Llanes took a new career selling adaptive mountain bikes, and began playing wheelchair tennis.
 She met Amanda Yan who suggested that she might try wheelchair basketball.
 Her friend, Richard Peter encouraged this, in the belief that it would improve her performance on the tennis court.
 She took up the sport in 2016, playing for the BC Royals and BC Breakers, and two years later was chosen as part of the Canadian national team for the 2018 Wheelchair Basketball World Championship in Hamburg, Germany.

+Llanes was a member of the Canadian women's wheelchair basketball team at the Paralympic Games in 2020 and 2024.
+She won medals with the Canadian team at the Parapan American Games in 2019 and 2023.